MEMO - Announcements

 Below is a recap from the LTE staff meeting on Nov 18, following is a summary and list of recurring issues that need to be addressed.

-DRESS CODE: Passing by a manager or someone who might not put the pieces together that you’re working and out of uniform, does not deem or signify an approval.
-As an adult and an employee, you are expected to adhere to clearly work rules and dress code policy.
-Just because you didn’t get caught does not make it right or acceptable.
+DRESS CODE: As an adult and an employee, you are expected to adhere to work rules and dress code policy.
 Willful violators will see their actions resulted in future schedules and as always may be sent home if not in uniform.
 The most common violations to be noted are:

 1) Pants: Sweatpants or non-form fitting i.e., saggy-droopy pants are not allowed.
 I don’t care what you are or aren’t wearing underneath your uniform pants, it should not be seen.
 When we say a belt may be required, it is to be there for function to actually hold the pants to your body at the hips/waist and not as a token fashion statement.

-2) Covering STAFF logo by wearing hoodies, coats or sweatshirts over the t-shirt .
+2) Covering STAFF uniform shirt by wearing hoodies, coats or sweatshirts over the t-shirt is not acceptable.
 There is a reason we went with BOLD lettering on the shirts, so Staff is recognized at a distance as here to work and assist.
-I am working on a vest for over your coats in the winter time but until then, the shirt must remain the outermost layer of clothing.
+If a larger t-shirt is needed for layering OVER other clothing for warmth, please ask.

 3) Hats: Winter knit/stocking caps can be purchased anywhere for literally a few dollars.
-They must be solid black or blue in color or be an AEC or New Holland issued hat.
+All hats including baseball caps, must be solid black or blue in color or be an AEC or New Holland issued hat.

 PAYROLL: Pay periods and the corresponding pay can be confusing at times.
-If you have questions on your pay stub, ask.
-Do not however be disrespectful to or take your frustrations out on payroll/admin staff who are trying to answer your questions; this is unacceptable.
-As an adult and an employee, it is your responsibility to properly file your hours of availability, check the schedule when it’s posted (every Friday by 1pm), show up to work your scheduled shift and recognize your paycheck only reflects the hours you showed up for and worked.
+If you have questions on your pay stub, ask. .
+As an adult and an employee, it is your responsibility to properly file your hours of availability, check the schedule when it’s posted (every Friday by 1pm) to know when you are scheduled to work, show up to work your scheduled shift and recognize your paycheck only reflects the hours you showed up for and worked.
+Administrative staff are no longer allowed to give out your schedule over the phone.
+If you need a printed copy of the schedule, ask your Crew Leader.

 TIME CLOCK: Step by step instructions to clock & code are posted right at the time clock.
 SLOW DOWN, TAKE 30 SECONDS TO ENSURE YOUR TIME IS ACCOUNTED FOR SO YOU ARE PAID IN FULL.